 Fifty years ago in Ohio, you’d look out your window and there were more birds – 3 billion more birds across North America to be exact.
 Today, Audubon scientists are telling us that more than two-thirds of North American birds could go extinct if climate change remains unchecked.

 We’re already seeing how Ohio birds are responding to climate change.
-Species like the Great Egret and Northern Parula, previously unknown to Ohio, are appearing more frequently, while species like the Black Tern, Cerulean Warbler and Wood Thrush are being pushed further north.
+Species like the Great Egret and Northern Parula, which previously did not breed in Ohio, are now more frequently showing up as regular breeders, while species like the Cerulean Warbler and Wood Thrush are expected to be pushed further north.
 We still have time to reduce the carbon pollution that is driving climate change to avoid the worst fates for birds and our communities.
 But we need to act quickly to implement the solutions that are right in front of us.

 In Ohio that means expanding our use of carbon-free energy sources.
 It’s a big undertaking, but Ohioans have never shied away from hard work.
 We have a history of tackling big environmental issues and coming out on top.
 The Cuyahoga River fire of 1969, which (quite literally) was the spark that ignited Ohioans to take action that ultimately culminated in the signing of the Clean Water Act.
 For more than a half-century this legislation has helped protect our waterways and keep our communities safe.